Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 What follows is an excerpt from my text on the page about Snestad, describing the attack on Albert L. Ellsworth by U-50:

 "On Febr.
 13, at 01:10 a shot was heard, followed by a shaking of the ship (referring to Albert L. Ellsworth), so all the lifeboats were launched.
 However, the ship still had quite a bit of speed so that the first boats left her side before all those on board had managed to get into them, with the result that 9 were left behind.
 They were able to launch a raft, then jumped overboard, but the ship still had such a great speed that 2 of Snestad's survivors, Jr. Ordinary Seaman Hans Aaserud and Deck Boy Peter Blix ended up so far away from the raft when they jumped overboard that they were unable to reach it and drowned.
 About 10 minutes after the first shot 2 flashes of light were seen with about 1 1/2 minute between them, the last one appearing like a tremendous column of fire, smoke and water, and at the same time more shots were heard, then nothing further was heard or seen.
 The boats remained on the water until daylight and by 08:30 they had been taken aboard Albert L. Ellsworth again."
+She's said to have landed the survivors in Bergen, Norway, and according to A. Hague's Voyage Record above, she left Norway again on Febr.
+28. (Uboat.net also has an account on this attack - external link).

-* All the ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
-In the meantime, please go to these convoys in the section listing ships in all ON convoys.
-Several Norwegian ships sailed in all of them.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
+In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.

 Final Fate - 1943:

 On Jan 3-1943 the Vice Commodore Ship British Vigilance was torpedoed, and because of her cargo of aviation fuel was immediately engulfed in flames.
 By January 8, 12 U-boats took part in the attack and Albert L. Ellsworth was hit on the port side in the vicinity of No. 6 tank by U-436 (Seibicke), 27 59N 28 50W.
 The captain, 1st mate, helmsman and 2 lookouts were on the bridge at the time and managed to get in the gig, together with the steward and saloon boy, who had also been amidships when the torpedo hit.
 The starboard boat was lost, but under the leadership of the 2nd and 3rd mates the remaining boats were quickly launched and all the people aft abandoned ship at the last minute.
-On duty in the engine room were the 2nd engineer and a mechanic who both managed to get up on deck, the 2nd engineer after having run back to stop the engine - he ended up in the water but was picked up by a lifeboat shortly thereafter.
+On duty in the engine room were the 2nd engineer and a mechanic ("motorman") who both managed to get up on deck, the 2nd engineer after having run back to stop the engine first - he ended up in the water but was picked up by a lifeboat shortly thereafter.

-The British Commodore ship Oltenia II was hit a few seconds after the Norwegian vessel and quickly sank - 20 of her crew were rescued by the men in Albert L. Ellsworth's lifeboats.
+The British Commodore ship Oltenia II was hit a few seconds after the Norwegian ship and quickly sank - 20 of her crew were rescued by the men in Albert L. Ellsworth's lifeboats.
 Some of these rescued men died from their injuries; some were already dead when they were picked up.
 They were all taken on board the escorting British destroyer Havelock about an hour and a half later; by that time the Norwegian ship was on fire from bow to stern, but all 42 had survived.
 The next day the wreck of Albert L. Ellsworth was shelled and sunk by U-436 (position given in "Notraships Flåte" is 27 57N 28 50W, which corresponds with the captain's report).

 On his own request Captain Solheim was transferred to another escort vessel on Jan.
 11, together with other officers, in order to see if they could assist in salvage operations, but all they found was a large spot of oil and some debris.
 On arrival Gibraltar he was told by the Norwegian Consul that the other officers and crew of his ship had been taken directly from the escort vessel to a British transport and had left Gibraltar for the U.K.